 Four days before the US presidential election, Democratic candidate Joe Biden is ahead of his Republican rival Donald Trump at the national level.

-A new poll USA Today and Suffolk showed that Biden is ahead of Trump by 8 percent – 52% versus 44%.
+USA Today and Suffolk showed that Biden is ahead of Trump by 8 percent – 52% versus 44%.

 Sociologists say nearly 6 in 10 Americans disapprove of Trump’s decision to keep holding large rallies during the pandemic, while nearly 64% approve of Biden’s decision to ditch major events in favor of much smaller rallies.